marikgoldstein/marikgoldstein.github.io/index.markdown

 **with Xintian Han and Rajesh Ranganath**

-*published in Machine Learning for Healthcare 2022*
+*Published in Machine Learning for Healthcare 2022*

 ![smdn](assets/img/smdn.png)